Hezbollah allies gain in Lebanon vote, underscoring Iran sway

 At least five other figures who held office then returned to parliament for the first time since Syrian forces quit Lebanon after the 2005 assassination of Rafik al-Hariri, Saad’s father.

-Faisal Karami, the son of the late pro-Syrian Prime Minister Omar Karami, won a seat for the first time.
+Faisal Karami, son of the late pro-Syrian prime minister Omar Karami, won a seat for the first time.

 Hezbollah’s big allies include the Shi’ite Amal Movement led by Parliament Speaker Nabih Berri and the Christian Free Patriotic Movement of President Michel Aoun, a Hezbollah ally since 2006 who has said its arsenal is needed to defend Lebanon.